BikiBalami99/TESTBED---BIKI-BALAMI/README.md

 - Solutions to problems I always seem to run into

 **The goal:** Never have to reinvent the wheel for the same problems I keep solving over and over.

+## Can you steal my code?

+Yes.
+If you find anything cool or fun, please feel free to re-use them withou asking.
+I'd appreciate a star though.